-Many if not most of my patients would test out just fine on a psychological test.
-But chronic pain will take you down anyway.
-It causes extreme anxiety and frustration.
+Many, if not most, of my patients would test out just fine on a psychological test.
+But chronic pain will still take you down anyway.
+It creates extreme anxiety and frustration.
 I define “The Abyss” as:

 Anxiety x Anger x Time

 The Abyss represents an unspeakably dark area of your brain.
 My patients can’t express it with words.
 I spent over seven years in a severe burnout.
 My experience also included chronic pain in several areas of my body.
 I experienced an intense burning sensation in both of my feet, tinnitus, multiple areas of tendonitis, migraine headaches and crushing right-sided chest pain.I didn’t know why I was having all of these symptoms and all the testing was normal.
 I eventually lost all hope.
 I “pre-tested” every millimeter of the pathway outlined on this website, mostly by trying multiple approaches that didn’t work.
 Suffering from chronic pain is far removed from happiness.

 - The DOC process is paradoxical.
 The harder you try to get enough of the tools to “fix” yourself the less likely you are to be successful in becoming pain free (or happy).
 It is critical to understand that you have to enjoy your day with the idea that your pain or your life circumstances may never improve.
 In other words you must learn to enjoy life with what you have—NOW!

 - If you are waiting for more wisdom, more re-programming tools, more money, a nicer spouse, better-behaved kids, or less pain before you can fully engage in your life, it’s never going to happen.
 It is life’s ultimate paradox.
 The harder you try to “fix” your life and yourself, the less likely you are to enjoy it.